bb-io/Jira/README.md

 - **On issue updated** is triggered when an issue is updated.
 If you want a bird to be triggered when specific issue is updated, specify the issue parameter.
 Otherwise, you can specify project parameter if you are interested in specific project's issues.
 - **On issue created** is triggered when an issue is created.
 If you want a bird to be triggered when an issue is created in specific project, fill the project parameter.
 - **On issue assigned** is triggered when an issue is assigned to specific user.
 You can specify project parameter if you're interested in specific project.
-- **On issue with specific type created** is triggered when an issue created has specific type (for example, a bug).
+- **On issue with specific type created** is triggered when an issue created has specific type (for example, a bug) or an existing issue was updated to have specific type.
 Optionally, you can specify project parameter.
 - **On issue with specific priority created** is triggered when an issue created has the specified priority or an existing issue was updated to have the specified priority.
 - **On issue deleted** is triggered when an issue is deleted.
 If you want a bird to be triggered when an issue is deleted in specific project, fill the project parameter.
 - **On file attached to issue** is triggered when a file is attached to an issue.
 If you want a bird to be triggered when a file is attached to specific issue, specify the issue parameter.
 Otherwise, you can specify project parameter if you are interested in specific project's issues.